dyhes/zulip/templates/zerver/help/read-receipts.md

 {end_tabs}

-## Configure whether Zulip lets others see when you've read messages
+## Configure whether Aloha lets others see when you've read messages

-Zulip supports the privacy option of never sharing whether or not you have read a message.
+Aloha supports the privacy option of never sharing whether or not you have read a message.
 If this setting is turned off, your name will never appear in the list of read receipts.